The Art and Science of Virtual Facilitation: Part One of the Strengthening Your Facilitation Skills Series

 - Commit time to build community capacity by volunteering facilitation skills to a community group or organization

 During the training, participants list questions they would like to have answered by the end of the series.
 In the last session, they work in small groups and are able to develop answers to the group’s questions.
 Learn what participants have been asking — and are able to answer at the end of the series.

 The SYFS, Level 1 Training Series is based on foundational facilitator competencies developed by the International Association of Facilitators.
 The majority of the training focuses on three competency areas:

 - Guiding the group process and

 - Encouraging creative thinking

 The framework within which the SYFS, Level 1 Curriculum was developed from Best Facilitation Practices.
-The overall format of the Curriculum embraces a solid adult education model where learning unfolds progressively, sequentially and experientially.
-The Curriculum allows for this to happen in the course of the each Lesson and, more complexly, continuing through several weeks of learning before the Training Series is complete.
+The overall format of the Curriculum embraces a solid adult education model where learning unfolds progressively, sequentially, and experientially.
+The Curriculum allows for this to happen in the course of each Lesson and, more complexly, continuing through several weeks of learning before the Training Series is complete.

 Participants have said:

 - “I invest more time in preparation and to better identify those people with personal agendas.”

 - “I have more confidence in my facilitation skills.”